 At the moment it is hard to predict future economic environments in Pakistan.
 However, several factors might give an idea about how bad the situation can get.

 Some might feel Pakistan may have prepared as a reaction to what has happened in Italy.
-The country, unfortunately, lacks the health care system on both detection and treatment.
+The country, unfortunately, lacks the health care system for both detection and treatment.
 Unusual access to health care systems might give rise to a chaotic situation that would affect the economy on the whole.

-The government bodies lack types of equipment and technology to deal COVID 19 situation.
+The government bodies lack the types of equipment and technology to deal COVID 19 situation.
 The resistance will be created by local community dynamics, religious beliefs, political issues, and lack of trust in the government will Pakistan struggle more to cope with this situation.

 To counter COVID 19 one of the measures government took was to close local mosques to avoid social gatherings.
 But most mosque caretakers did not adopt the measures seriously and the mosque was opened.